GandhiCloudLab/ibm-ai-ops-310-instana-ilender-blog/04-application-ai-model-training/readme.md

 # WAIOps Demo with Instana and iLender App : 4 - Application and AI-Model Management and Training

-This article explains about following as part of the demo setup of Watson AIOps with Instana and iLender App.
+This article explains about following as part of the Watson AIOps demo setup with Instana and iLender App.

 - Application Management
 - AI-Model Management